Machine learning based hyperspectral image analysis: A survey: Introduction

-Since hyperspectral images contain hundreds of bands, not just three bands as in color photography, it is rarely analyzed by visual inspection, instead algorithms are developed to extract meaningful information from the images.
-Machine learning and pattern recognition based methods have been very successful for this purpose, as they are able to automatically learn the relationship between the spectrum captured at each pixel of the image and the information that is desired to be extracted.
-They are also more robust in handling the noise and uncertainties in the measurements than traditional methods, such as manually designed normalized indices and physics-based models.
 The remote sensing community has shown a great deal of interest in machine learning recently.
 Many journals have published special issues on machine learning for remote sensing~\cite{tuia2014_sp,chi2015_sp,alavi2016_sp,camps2016_sp}, numerous articles have been published on the topic of rise of machine learning in remotes sensing~\cite{valls2009_intro,lary2016_intro}, and all of the winning methods of the recent annual remote sensing GRSS data fusion competition~\cite{debes2014_df,liao2015_df,moser2015_df,tuia2016_df} and the top performing methods on ISPRS benchmark tests~\cite{ISPRSBenchmarkServer} have been based on machine learning.
-The hyperspectral remote sensing community has been particularly active in this field and produced a great number of new methods.
+The hyperspectral remote sensing community has been equally active in this field and produced a great number of new methods.
+This can be see in Fig.~\ref{fig:pub_years} which shows how the total number of articles published each year whose topics deal with both hyperspectral data and machine learning has grown exponentially over the years.
+For comparison, we have also included two plots showing the total number of publications per year related to any topics in hyperspectral imaging (sensors, algorithms, and case studies) and any topics in machine learning (theory and applications), respectively.
+They have been increasing exponentially as well.